 Power consumption is one of the most important factors that must be considered when buying an air conditioner.
 Let us take a look into the matter in detail.

 In an inverter AC, the power consumption is low because the compressor speed is controllable.
-But how much lesser is it really?
 Studies have shown that inverter AC power consumption is at least 30-50% lower than a non-inverter AC.

 The difference between inverter AC and non-inverter AC becomes more prominent when we talk about power consumption.
 Since the compressor speed cannot be controlled and works with the same intensity throughout, the power consumption is definitely high in non-inverter AC.

-BEE (Bureau of Energy Efficiency) has made it mandatory for all refrigerators and air conditioners to have the BEE energy label rating card on the product.
+BEE (Bureau of Energy Efficiency) has made it mandatory for all refrigerators and air conditioners to have the BEE energy label rating card printed on the product.
 Here is a sample of what a BEE label looks like.

 Here is a chart showing the power consumption (KwHR or Number Of units) of Inverter AC and Non-Inverter AC